EventStore/documentation/docs/cloud/faq/roadmap.md

 We have a tool named Replicator that is available now.
 Depending on your requirements it may be suitable.

-### Do you have indicative performance for each of your offered cluster sizes?
+### Do you have indicative performance benchmarks for each of your offered cluster sizes?

 Yes, benchmarks will be published soon and will be available via the console.

 ## Features